WHAT IS PrEP?

 - PrEP involves taking a medication before having sex or sharing drug equipment to lower the chance of HIV infection.

-- PrEP is part of an effective strategy used by HIV negative people to reduce their risk of becoming HIV positive.
+- PrEP is an effective tool used by HIV negative people to lower the risk of becoming HIV positive.

-- PrEP will not protect you from any other infections.
+- PrEP will not protect you from other sexual infections.

 - Take 1 tablet daily, with or without food.

 - It takes 7 days to reach levels in your body that will protect against HIV for anal sex, and 21 days for vaginal sex.

 CAN I TAKE PrEP “ON DEMAND”(“DISCO DOSING”, OR “CONDOM HOLIDAYS”)?

 - On-demand PrEP might be considered for gbMSM individuals (gay, bisexual, and other men who have sex with men).